Logan Nonfiction Fellowship

 No such program in the United States supports only nonfiction reporters and writers working on such important social, political, health, environmental, human rights and justice topics.

 Logan Nonfiction fellows at the Carey Institute are provided all the necessary tools to complete their critical work.
 Lodging, work space, sophisticated technological support (including Wi-Fi, a state-of-the-art screening room and dedicated space, equipment and software for video, film and radio editing) and meals are provided.
-Fellows may also benefit from the mentorship of Tim Weiner, a Pulitzer Prize and National Book Award winning writer, as well as Carey Institute Vice-Chair Josh Friedman, a Pulitzer Prize winning journalist.
+Fellows may also benefit from the mentorship of several board members and internationally renowned journalists.

 We also help selected print fellows convert their work into audio, video or digital media through the expertise of our partners.
 The Institute is eager to convene issue-oriented conferences related to our fellows’ projects to bring their reporting to policy-makers and other experts.